LAION-AI/laion.ai/notes/open-gpt-4-o.md

 ## Audio-to-Audio Instruction Tuning Datasets

-As potential sources for extended pre training of LLMs, we collected video links from sources common crawl.
+As potential sources for extended pre training of LLMs, we collected video links from sources like common crawl.

 [High quality podcasts, lectures & shows (330657)](https://huggingface.co/datasets/laion/links_to_pocasts_lecture_and_shows_for_tts)